growing visibility, network and self reliance for artists

 installations, art activism, fashion in curated exhibits, fairs and organizing in the community spans between Germany, Italy and the United States.

-Uta is a culture instigator, a driving force in her communities to
+Uta is a culture instigator, a visionary and pioneer, a driving force in her communities to

 interact and communicate with people through art, to celebrate artistic expression.